micha1805/BeCodeChallenges/BeCodeTDD_Challenge_README.md

 The challenge will be structured the following :

-- Day 1 (front&back): document yourself on testing and especially TDD, what is it, how it works, what are the principles.
+- Day 1: document yourself on testing and especially TDD, what is it, how it works, what are the principles.
 In the afternoon try these simple introductory exercises in your language: FizzBuzz (and Leap Years and Roman Numeral if you have time).

-- Day 2 (back only?): Discover testing in you Webshop framework (cf resources at the bottom).
+- Day 2: Discover testing in you Webshop framework (cf resources at the bottom).
 Implement some testing features in your code.

-- Day 3 (back only?): Implement a new feature in your webshop according to the TDD way.
+- Day 3: Implement a new feature in your webshop according to the TDD way.

 ## Day 1